jdalley/tecext/readme.md

 The Non-Combat script type shares most of the commands/syntax and interpretations with the combat scripts.
 However, you'll note there is some combat-script specific syntax in the above examples that are not used in nonCom scripts, like `addAttack`, `continueOnWalkIn`, `shouldKill`, and `shouldKillParse`.

-These scripts are more simplistic and generic, and don't have all the automatic scenario handling that combat scripts have.
+These scripts don't have all the automatic scenario handling that combat scripts have, and are meant to be more open-ended and multi-purpose.

+The following are a series of example scripts broken out and separated to explain different available syntax and their purposes.
+- It's highly recommended to read through all of these to understand what options you have available to you when writing your scripts.
-Note that all of the syntax/features mentioned below are also available for Combat scripts, I'm just separating the explanations as the Combat example is very busy.
+- **Note**: all of the syntax/features mentioned below are also available for Combat scripts, I'm just separating the explanations as the Combat example is very busy.

 ```jsonc
 {